 Fry onion in a pan, with a drizzle of olive oil, until translucent.
 Add to the slow cooker

-Fry your beef soup bones or shins in the pan until browned.
+Fry Bacon in the pan until browned.
 Add to slow cooker.

 Put the slow cooker on auto for the whole day.
 Stir occasionally.
 Or cook slowly in Potjie Pot on a low coals all day